Mohammed-Shousha/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 11-lists
 Lists all files in the current directory and the parent of the working directory and the /boot directory including hidden files in long format.
 ## 12-file_type
- prints the type of the file named iamafile in /tmp directory.
+Prints the type of the file named iamafile in /tmp directory.
+## 13-symbolic_link
+Creates a symbolic link to /bin/ls, named __ls__.